NikmanGT/Issue-Tracker-System/README.md

-This is the Task 3 for the CodeAplha November Batch Web-Development Internship.
+This is the Task 3 for the CodeAlpha November Batch Web-Development Internship.